jonzenor/lets-learn-c-sharp/README.md

  - Nested for loop (instead of foreach) to create references to the row/column properly, and then you can change the value since you're referencing the array itself
  - You can use TWO counter variables with a single for loop...
  - - This is not used very often at all and can look quite confusing.

+18. Terenary Operator
+ - Only used to assign variables, not to execute a method or anything like that.

 ## Start A Project ##